alishawille/peach-prices-analysis/README.md

 To view my report via browser:

 Go to the peachpriceproject.html file.
 Click on the three dots and press "Download".
-A new tab containing my report will open.
+The file will download on the browser.
+Once the downloaded file is clicked on, a new tab containing my report will open.